HOW DO YOU SELL 1,000 DRESSES IN THREE MONTHS?

 Created By Harper’s BAZAAR For NET-A-PORTER

-Infor, the main company of cloud programs for style and retail, teamed up with FIT and Hearst Magazines for the awards—a -element competition that explores the collaboration among designers and business teams.
-The triumphing gown layout, which was envisioned using Brandon Johnson, might be worn with the aid of style influencer and founder of Friend of a Friend Olivia Perez on the Harper’s BAZAAR ICONS occasion all through New York Fashion Week in September.
+Infor, the main company of cloud programs for style and retail, teamed up with FIT and Hearst Magazines for the awards—a—element competition that explores the collaboration among designers and business teams.
+The triumphing gown layout, envisioned using Brandon Johnson, might be worn by the style influencer and founder of Friend of a Friend, Olivia Perez, on the Harper’s BAZAAR ICONS occasion throughout New York Fashion Week in September.

 RELATED POSTS :